-The big question is, what are the differences between the two and which one is right for you?
-Here we will run through the differences between the two frame platforms detailing exactly what you get for trading up from the R872 into the SL.
+Firstly, we need to understand what the differences are between the two.
+Secondly, which one is right for you?
+Here, we run through the differences between the two frame platforms.
+Detailing exactly what you get for trading up from one to the other, in terms of the R872 vs Endurance SL.

 Where they sit in the range

-The R872 has a ‘sportive’ geometry, which means that it has a taller front end and slightly shorter reach than the SL.
-This offers the rider a less aggressive riding position promoting long ride comfort.
-The handling offers stability but with a hint of raciness when you want to press on or enjoy your favourite switch back descent.
+The R872 has a ‘sportive’ geometry, which essentially means that it has a slightly taller front end and shorter reach than the SL.
+This results in a less aggressive riding position that promotes all-day-in-the-saddle comfort.
+It also provides stable handling but with a hint of raciness when you want to press on or enjoy your favourite switch back descent.